by Tim Gilmore, 8/26/2017

 The two things Karen Roumillat most fondly recalls about Stetson Kennedy are that “he made my mom very happy and he never tried to be my father.
 He was my stepfather.
 We always knew he was there when we needed him.”

 When she steps through the front door, she smells “cedar with bacon,” because the house is built of cedar and Kennedy was a wonderful cook.

 Her mother, Joyce Ann Kennedy, to whom Stetson was married for 33 years, who died in 2002, taught English to non-native English-speaking children for years at San Jose Elementary.

-We walk through the kitchen past ornamentally hung hummingbird feeders made of gourds, an interior “bottle tree” grown of a column, like those that once stood guardian-’gainst-ghosts of shacks across the South and stand still in Eudora Welty’s WPA photography, and a gorgeous array of colored light through old bottles—gold and green, ocher and sky blue, milk glass, but more shades of sky than earth—“poor man’s stained glass,” Kennedy called it.
+We walk through the kitchen past ornamentally hung hummingbird feeders made of gourds, an interior “bottle tree” grown of a column, like those that once stood guardian-’gainst-ghosts for shacks across the South and stand still in Eudora Welty’s WPA photography, and a gorgeous array of colored light through old bottles—gold and green, ocher and sky blue, milk glass, shades of sky and earth—“poor man’s stained glass,” Kennedy called it.

 The wooden stairs are simple, and simple here is lovely, seemingly descended from the cypress and pines and risen from the riverbank.
 Stetson wrote from his study looking out over the deck that cantilevers over cypress knees and the still waters of Lake Beluthahatchee.

 Less hidden in the underwood descending to the water is the Hart House, an octagon, open inside around a central hearth, built for Stetson’s close friend, Gerald Hart, Jacksonville attorney and city councilman, who married and lived here with Stetson’s first wife, Edith.